infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 ## Stunting
 - [Stunting in a nutshell (who.int)](https://www.who.int/news/item/19-11-2015-stunting-in-a-nutshell#:~:text=Stunting%20is%20the%20impaired%20growth,WHO%20Child%20Growth%20Standards%20median.) : Stunting is the impaired growth and development that children experience from poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Children are defined as stunted if their height-for-age is more than two standard deviations below the [WHO Child Growth Standards](Volume%201/Reference%20Reading/Governments%20&%20UN/WHO/WHO_Growth%20reference%20for%20school%20aged%20children%20and%20adolescents.md) median.
 - According to a meta study of global research, stunting prevalence can vary from 9–72%; [^12]
+- According to NFHS5 data ,13 out of 22 states in India have witnessed a reversal in stunting outcomes, recording a rise in the percentage of children under five years who are stunted in 2022 in comparison to 2015- 16.
 - In a study in Ethiopia [^11], Being a double orphaned child and lack of vitamin A supplement in the last six months were significant predictors of stunting in children aged 1-5
 	- Children who did not take **Vitamin A supplement** in the last six months had a 1.9 times greater risk of stunting in comparison with children who took the recommended dose.
 	-  This effect was greater in children who were not breastfed